On the $H$-ring structure of infinite Grassmannians: Tools: regularization and taming

 It yields

-\end{point} \begin{point} \textbf{Regular relabeling.} Let us mention one last operation homotopic to the identity, which is however not of uniform nature but depends on the index set.
+\end{point} \begin{point} \textbf{Regular relabeling.} Let us mention one last operation homotopic to the identity, which, however, depends on the index set.
 Suppose that $\theta:\Omega\rightarrow \mathbb N$ is a relabeling map.
-Then consider the operation $\mathbf R\theta_*$ which is the composition of relabeling in both components followed by regularization.
-From the preceding it is clear that the map
+Then consider the operation $\mathbf R\theta_*$, which is the composition of relabeling in both components followed by regularization.
+From the preceding discussion, it is clear that the map

 is homotopic to the identity.
 In fact, the target can be considered to be the smaller space